Emma Azalia Hackley

 Emma Azalia Hackley, also known as E. Azalia Hackley and Azalia Smith Hackley (1867–1922), was a concert soprano, newspaper editor, teacher, and political activist.
-An African American, she promoted racial pride through her support and promotion of music education for people of color.
-She was a choir director and she organized Folk Songs Festivals in African American churches and schools.
+An African American, she promoted racial pride through her support and promotion of music education for African Americans.
+She was a choir director and organized Folk Songs Festivals in African American churches and schools.
 Hackley studied music for years, including in Paris under opera singer Jean de Reszke.
-She was a music teacher who taught Roland Hayes, Marian Anderson, and R. Nathaniel Dett.
+She was a music teacher who taught Roland Hayes, Marian Anderson, R. Nathaniel Dett and Isabele Taliaferro Spiller.
 She founded the Vocal Normal Institute in Chicago.

-She co-founded both the Imperial Order of Libyans and the Colored Women's League.
+Hackley co-founded both the Imperial Order of Libyans and the Colored Women's League.
 She was a newspaper editor for the women's section of The Statesman and an author.
-Hackley published The Colored Girl Beautiful, a "how to" on becoming an accomplished and refined African American lady.
+Hackley published The Colored Girl Beautiful, a manual on becoming an accomplished and refined African American lady.

 Early life

 Born Emma Azalia Smith on June 29, 1867, in Murfreesboro, Tennessee, she was the daughter of Henry B. and Corilla (Carrilla) Smith.
 Her mother, formerly Corilla Beard, lived in Detroit and her father was from Murfreesboro.
 They moved south after their marriage.
 The daughter of an escaped slave, Corilla founded a school in Murfreesboro for former enslaved people and their children.
 She gave voice lessons at night.
 In 1870, the school was threatened and attacked by the Ku Klux Klan and other hostile groups during evening singing lessons.
 Concerned for the safety of their family, the Smiths moved to Detroit, Michigan, in 1870 or in the 1870s.
 Her father was a blacksmith.
 Corilla was a teacher and supported herself and the girls after the Smiths separated.
 Hackley had a younger sister named Marietta.

 Hackley learned to play the piano at age three and took voice and violin lessons as a child.
 She was the first African American student to attend public school there.
 She sang and played piano at high school dances, which contributed to the Smith family's income.
 She completed her education at Capital High School and a normal school at the same time, graduating with honors from the Washington Normal School in 1886.
 She received a teaching certificate in 1887 and taught at Clinton Elementary School in Detroit from that year to 1894.

 She continued her voice and violin lessons, and she also took French lessons.
 She sang for the Detroit Musical Society.
 She paid for her lessons by giving piano lessons.
 Hackley also gave voice recitals.
 Due to her very light skin color and auburn hair, many people suggested that she try to pass for white in order to further her musical career.
-She refused to deny her heritage and remained intensely proud of her roots throughout her life.
+She refused to deny her heritage and remained proud of her roots throughout her life.